mikependon/RepoDB.NET/pages/operations/bulkupdate.md

 ###### DataTable

-Below is the sample code to bulk-update by data table.
+Below is the sample code to bulk-update via data table.

 ```csharp
 using (var connection = new SqlConnection(connectionString))